jpweber/jpweber.io/content/blog/taking-advantage-of-deadmans-switch-in-prometheus.md

 With that, your prometheus instance should be sending regular interval alerts to your alert manager.
-The alert manager is now configured to capture these alerts and route them to your external service, which will  then signal if it stops recieving these alerts.
+The alert manager is now configured to capture these alerts and route them to your external service, which will  then signal if it stops receiving these alerts.
 See the below diagram for how this should be flowing

 ![deadmananimated](/images/deadmananimated.gif)